Cog-Creators/Red-DiscordBot/docs/autostart_win.rst

 .. code-block:: none

-    nssm set redbot ObjectName $Env:COMPUTERNAME\$Env:USERNAME <password>
+    nssm set redbot ObjectName $Env:COMPUTERNAME\$Env:USERNAME $([System.Net.NetworkCredential]::new("", $(Read-Host -AsSecureString "Password")).Password)

-replacing <password> with the password you use to login to your computer.
+entering the password you use to login to your computer when prompted.
 This sets the service to run under your user account so it can find your instances.

 --------------------